coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 and for its upkeep.
 Occasionally, a large walled city charges a toll to enter or exit (or sometimes just to enter).

-**Ship's Passage:** Most ships do not specialize in passengers, but many have the capability to take a few along when transporting cargo.
+**Ship’s Passage:** Most ships do not specialize in passengers, but many have the capability to take a few along when transporting cargo.
 Double the given cost for creatures larger than Medium or creatures that are otherwise difficult to bring aboard a ship.